j4759/web_app/README.md

 ## Development Process
 * Clone this repo to local machine
-* Make desired changes to code (if you making changes to the docker image see image creation)
+* Make desired changes to code (if you make changes to the docker image see image creation)
 * Push changes to repo
 * Create a PR, the github workflow will deploy to dev
-* Review changes in Dev, request a review
+* Review changes in deployment account, request a review from a repo admin
 * If the PR is approved your changes will be pushed to prod